Saturday, April 29, 2017

 Much to my disappointment, the panoramic view and grandeur of the so-called Inland Ha Long Bay of Vietnam could not be fully experienced when we were only rowing the boat at ground zero level.
 The uniqueness of this landscape would have been better appreciated if a strategic high point can be provided to facilitate a panoramic view of this unique landscape.

-We were warned in advance of the nuisance of persistent pestering by "cameramen" to buy their photos and the demand for tips and cola money by the boatmen.
+We were warned in advance of the nuisance of persistent pestering by "cameramen".
+They do unsolicited photo shoot and later pester the tourists to buy their photos.
+The boatmen hired to ferry the tourists too demand for tips and cola money from the visitors.
 Notwithstanding our preparedness, their persistence was still a pain in the ass of an otherwise enjoyable trip!

 Padi field viewed at ground zero level.